-If you're replacing an existing sink, your choice of sinks may be limited by the dimensions of the existing hole.
-Assuming you can find both a drop-in and undermount sink that fit, keep in mind that it's more difficult to install an undermount sink, which means you may want to hire a pro, adding to the already higher cost.
+If you're replacing an existing sink, your choice might be limited by the dimensions of the existing cutout in your countertop.
+Assuming you can find both a drop-in and undermount sink that fit, keep in mind that it's more difficult to install an undermount sink, which means you may want to hire a pro, adding to the already high cost.
 Also remember that the undermount won't look good if the existing hole doesn't have smooth, straight edges.
 If the hole that held the drop-in sink was cut roughly, you'll be wasting your money installing an undermount unless you're prepared to invest extra time and money into fixing the hole.

-If you're determined to use a particular undermount sink, it is possible to replace just the portion of the countertop that has the cutout hole.
+If you're determined to use a particular undermount sink, it is possible to replace just the portion of the countertop that has the cutout.
 This allows you to cut a new hole instead of trying to modify an existing one.
 You can even make the hole smaller than the original to accommodate a more compact sink.
-Using this option, you could install an undermount in a laminate counter—which normally isn't an option—by replacing the central part of the counter with a butcher block drainboard and installing the sink in the butcher clock.
+Using this option, you could install an undermount in a laminate counter — which normally isn't an option — by replacing the central part of the counter with a butcher block drainboard and installing the sink in the butcher block.

 There are a number of factors that can influence the type of sink you purchase.
 The desired material of the sink is always worth considering.
 Drop-in sinks can be manufactured from materials including ceramic, stainless steel, and even cast iron.
 With undermount sinks, you may find your options to be a little more limited.
 Look to your space and decide on which material will best suit it before making a final decision.